luraess/julia-parallel-course-EGU21/README.md

 ## Objectives
 The goal of this short course is to offer an interactive overview on how to solve systems of differential equations in parallel on GPUs using the [Julia language].
 [Julia] combines high-level language simplicity and low-level language performance.
-The resulting codes and applications are fast, short and readable.
+The resulting codes and applications are fast, short and readable \[[1][JuliaCon20a], [2][JuliaCon20b], [3][JuliaCon19]\].
 We will design and implement a numerical algorithm that predicts ice flow dynamics over mountainous topography (Greenland) using a high-performance computing approach:

 ![Greenland ice cap](docs/greenland_1.png)